hass-emulated-hue/core/README.md

 Please use the Github issue tracker for feature requests (including motivation) and off course for reporting any issues you may find!

+## FAQ

+*I do not want to have all my Home Assistant lights imported to HUE* By default all your Home Assistant lights and areas will be imported to get you started quickly but you can customize this.
+In your Home Assistant config directory you'll find a folder for emulated_hue witha file called emulated_hue.json.
+In that file you can disable lights or groups by setting enabled to false.
+You can also delete a light in the HUE app.
+That will also mark the light as disabled.

+*When I enable Entertainment mode my light/platform gets overwhelmed with commands* Entertainment mode is heavy.
+It will send multiple commands per second to each light.
+If you hardware can't cope up with this we have an advanced little setting hidden in the above mentioned emulated_hue.json config file called "entertainment_throttle".
+Set a value (in milliseconds) to throttle requests to this light.
+A good value to start with is 500.
+Remember to stop the addon before you start editing this file.

+*I run Home Assistant manually without all the supervisor stuff, can I still run this thing ?*
+Sure, just run the docker image manually.
+We'll provide you with some sampel run commands soon.